 Paulo Valódia de Carvalho Moreira da Silva

-BFA's Board of Directors currently has 5 Support & Advisory Committees, which are required under regulatory provisions and financial institutions' best internal corporate governance practices, as laid down by the European Banking Authority (EBA) international standards, namely:
+Currently, BFA’s Board of Directors has five support and advisory committees, established in accordance with regulatory requirements and best corporate governance practices for banking institutions, as laid down by the international standards of the European Banking Authority (EBA), namely:

 3. IT and Innovation Committee;